HavenlyECO/pr/README.md

 tracker with live scoring data you can feed time-aware inning-by-inning differentials directly into the classifier.

+The same module provides ``build_win_probability_curve`` to evaluate how the model's predicted win probability evolves throughout a game.
+Supply a list of inning scores and the path to your model and it returns timestamped probabilities suitable for plotting.

 To train the classifier and save it to ``moneyline_classifier.pkl`` run:

 ```bash